fl-sean03/NEC-PtNP-MDAnalysis/README.md

 4.  **Filter Surface Fragments:** Filters the surface analysis results based on a distance cutoff to identify fragments and atoms that are considered "on the surface".
 5.  **Residence Event Analysis:** Quantifies how long NEC fragments reside on the Pt surface based on the filtered surface data and defined time criteria.
 6.  **Binding Metrics:** Computes binding statistics such as mean residence time, dissociation constant (K_D), and free energy of binding (ΔG), aggregated per molecule and per Pt facet type.
+7.  **Iterative Binding Metrics (in `pipeline_iterative_binding.py`)**: Runs the binding metrics calculation iteratively over increasing time windows to assess convergence.
+8.  **Plot Facet Metrics (in `pipeline_iterative_binding.py`)**: Generates plots of the iterative binding metrics.

-The `pipeline.py` script automates the execution of these steps in the correct order, ensuring that the output of one step serves as the input for the next.
+The pipeline scripts automate the execution of these steps in the correct order, ensuring that the output of one step serves as the input for the next.

 ## Project Structure

+*   `configs/`: Contains configuration files for the analysis pipelines.
 *   `data/`: Contains example input simulation files (PSF and DCD).
 *   `src/`: Contains the core Python scripts for each analysis step.
 *   `output/`: Default directory for saving all generated analysis results (CSV, JSON, Markdown, plots).
-*   `docs/scripts/`: Contains documentation files (in Markdown) for each script and the overall pipeline.
+*   `docs/`: Contains documentation files (in Markdown) for scripts and the overall pipeline.
 *   `sample_scripts/`: Contains additional example scripts, potentially for specific analysis tasks or visualizations.
-*   `config.py`: Configuration file to set input/output paths and parameters for the pipeline.
-*   `pipeline.py`: The main script to run the entire analysis workflow.
+*   `pipeline.py`: The main script to run the standard analysis workflow.
+*   `pipeline_iterative_binding.py`: A pipeline script to run the analysis workflow including iterative binding metrics and plotting.
 *   `README.md`: This file.

 ## Getting Started

 1. Ensure you have the necessary dependencies installed (e.g., MDAnalysis, pandas, numpy, matplotlib, scipy).
-A `requirements.txt` file could be added for easier environment setup.
+A `requirements.txt` file is provided for easier environment setup.
-2. Place your simulation PSF and DCD files in the `data/` directory or update the paths in `config.py`.
+2. Place your simulation PSF and DCD files in the `data/` directory or update the paths in the desired configuration file in the `configs/` directory.
-3. Modify the `config.py` file to adjust parameters for the analysis steps and specify output locations.
+3. Modify the configuration file in the `configs/` directory to adjust parameters for the analysis steps and specify output locations.
-4. Run the pipeline from the root directory of the project:
+4. Run the desired pipeline script from the root directory of the project, specifying the configuration file:

     ```bash
-    python pipeline.py
+    python pipeline.py --config configs/config.py
+    # or for the iterative pipeline
+    python pipeline_iterative_binding.py --config configs/config_pipeline_iterative.py
     ```

 The script will execute the analysis and save the results in the specified output directory.

 ## Configuration

-The `config.py` file is the central place to configure the analysis pipeline.
-It uses a dictionary structure (`ANALYSIS_PARAMETERS`) to group parameters by the script they apply to.
-You can edit this file in any text editor to customize the input data, output locations, and analysis settings.
+Configuration files are located in the `configs/` directory.
+Each configuration file uses a dictionary structure (`ANALYSIS_PARAMETERS`) to group parameters by the script they apply to.
+You can edit these files in any text editor to customize the input data, output locations, and analysis settings.

 ## Documentation

-Detailed documentation for each individual script and the overall pipeline design can be found in the `docs/scripts/` directory.
+Detailed documentation for each individual script and the overall pipeline design can be found in the `docs/` directory.

-*   [`pipeline.md`](docs/scripts/pipeline.md): Documentation for the overall analysis pipeline.
+*   [`docs/scripts/pipeline.md`](docs/scripts/pipeline.md): Documentation for the standard analysis pipeline.
+*   [`docs/iterative_binding_metrics_pipeline.md`](docs/iterative_binding_metrics_pipeline.md): Documentation for the iterative binding metrics pipeline.
-*   [`simulation_info.md`](docs/scripts/simulation_info.md): Documentation for the simulation information script.
+*   [`docs/scripts/simulation_info.md`](docs/scripts/simulation_info.md): Documentation for the simulation information script.
-*   [`classify_pt_atoms.md`](docs/scripts/classify_pt_atoms.md): Documentation for the Pt atom classification script.
+*   [`docs/scripts/classify_pt_atoms.md`](docs/scripts/classify_pt_atoms.md): Documentation for the Pt atom classification script.
-*   [`fragment_surface_analysis.md`](docs/scripts/fragment_surface_analysis.md): Documentation for the fragment surface analysis script.
+*   [`docs/scripts/fragment_surface_analysis.md`](docs/scripts/fragment_surface_analysis.md): Documentation for the fragment surface analysis script.
-*   [`filter_surface_fragments.md`](docs/scripts/filter_surface_fragments.md): Documentation for the filter surface fragments script.
+*   [`docs/scripts/filter_surface_fragments.md`](docs/scripts/filter_surface_fragments.md): Documentation for the filter surface fragments script.
-*   [`residence_event_analysis.md`](docs/scripts/residence_event_analysis.md): Documentation for the residence event analysis script.
+*   [`docs/scripts/residence_event_analysis.md`](docs/scripts/residence_event_analysis.md): Documentation for the residence event analysis script.
-*   [`binding_metrics.md`](docs/scripts/binding_metrics.md): Documentation for the binding metrics script.
+*   [`docs/scripts/binding_metrics.md`](docs/scripts/binding_metrics.md): Documentation for the binding metrics script.
+*   [`docs/scripts/simulation_info.md`](docs/scripts/simulation_info.md): Documentation for the simulation information script.